leswright1977/Giftwrap-3.0/README.md

 If you really want to develop Box2D games, go and learn Box2D!!

-Currently this work is copyright, but I may consider releasing it on an open source license in the future.
+I may consider releasing this on an open source license in the future.